Annual report 2016-17

 Master of Business Administration (Corporate Governance, Strategy, Entrepreneurship) (Queensland University of Technology)

-Ms Cody is currently a Director of the Sydney Theatre Company and a member of its Finance Committee and STC 50 Committee.
+Ms Cody is currently a Director of the Sydney Theatre Company (STC) and a member of its Finance Committee and STC 50 Committee.
 She was a Director of the Australian Ballet from 1999 until 2010, Chair of the Australian Ballet’s Audit Committee, and Chair of its Future Education Fund Committee.
-She is a past Director and Vice Chair of the Kambala Girls’ School Foundation, and a Member of the Australian Institute of Company Directors.

-Mr Rose is a Consultant to Foxtel, Foxtel Movies, Presto and other Digital Platforms.
-He initiated the introduction of a number of successful and award-winning Australian television drama series to the Australian Pay TV industry, including Love My Way, Tangle, Satisfaction and Cloudstreet.
-He established the Showcase channel in 2006 as the Australian HBO which was eventually acquired by Foxtel.
+Mr Rose is a Consultant to Foxtel, Foxtel Movies, Presto and other digital platforms.
+He initiated the introduction of a number of successful and award-winning Australian television drama series to the Australian pay TV industry, including Love My Way, Tangle, Satisfaction and Cloudstreet.

-He has held a number of high-level industry positions, including as Marketing Director of the South Australian Film Corporation; Head of Marketing and Distribution for Hoyts Theatres; Managing Director of Roadshow, Coote and Carroll; and Executive Vice President of International Marketing for United International Pictures.
+Mr Rose has held a number of high-level industry positions, including Marketing Director of the South Australian Film Corporation; Head of Marketing and Distribution for Hoyts Theatres; Managing Director of Roadshow, Coote and Carroll; and Executive Vice President of International Marketing for United International Pictures.

 Mr Neville has a keen interest in Australian cinema, and experience in the governance of a collecting institution.

 Mr Neville was the Federal Member for Hinkler from 1993 to 2013, and was Chair of the Coalition’s Communications Committee and the All Party Standing Committee on Transport, Communications and the Arts.
 He is on the board of Hinkler House Memorial Museum and Research Association.
-He was a former Area Manager for Birch Carroll and Coyle (a subsidiary of Greater Union Theatres) as well as a freelance journalist and cameraman.
+He was a former area manager for Birch Carroll and Coyle (a subsidiary of Greater Union Theatres), and a freelance journalist and cameraman.

-The Board met six times during 2015–16.
-A senior officer from the Ministry for the Arts attended Board meetings as
+The Board met six times during 2016–17.
+A senior officer from the Department of Communications and the Arts attends Board meetings as an observer.

 Board members are paid remuneration and allowances as determined by the Remuneration Tribunal.

-The Public Governance, Performance and Accountability Act 2013 requires members to notify other members of any material personal interest when a real and/or perceived conflict arises.
+The PGPA Act requires members to notify other members of any material personal interest when a real and/or perceived conflict arises.
 A conflict register is maintained by the NFSA and is reviewed and updated at each Board meeting.